Satwik200500/Khelega-A-Sports-Meetup-Idea/README.md

 - User authentication with JWT and hashed passwords
 - Create posts specifying sport, location, time, players needed, and equipment availability
+- Live address search with real-time geocoding (OpenStreetMap Nominatim) when creating a post
+- Interactive map with a location pin on each post's detail page, plus map preview thumbnails on the feed (built with Leaflet — no paid API or API key required)
 - Browse and filter open games by sport
 - Join or leave a game, with live spot-count updates
 - View full post details, including everyone who's joined